 - exclusive dealing (including third-line forcing) where they have the purpose, effect or likely effect of substantially lessening competition; and

-- resale price maintenance, which is strictly prohibited.
+- resale price maintenance (RPM), which is strictly prohibited.

-The prohibition on resale price maintenance does not apply to:
+The prohibition on RPM does not apply to:

 - genuine recommended resale prices;

 The CCA contains notification and authorisation processes that will provide legal immunity for exclusive dealing and RPM.
 A notification process for resale price maintenance was introduced following the 2017 amendments.
 Prior to this, authorisation was the only way to obtain legal protection for RPM conduct.
 Authorisation will continue to be available, so businesses proposing to engage in resale price maintenance now have a choice of lodging a notification or seeking authorisation.
 As compared with authorisation, notification is a simpler and more timely process.
 The ACCC may grant authorisation for RPM for conduct if satisfied the conduct will provide a net public benefit.